Mekhlabhishek/Test1/book/chapter-6.md

 }
 ```

 Last thing to cover on signin page is `signup` link.
-After hitting a
+After hitting a link user should be redirected to the sign up page.
+This time take your shot and write a test case for the sign up link, after clicking link check url of the browser matches the sign up link.

 Now you are good sail on your own.
-Write some more test about signin
+Write some more test about signin that you can think of.